hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 In order to analyze text, we will use the `R` statistical language, a versatile tool for doing all sorts of analyses, whether it is statistical analysis, text analysis, or otherwise.
-Today we will practice using `R`.
-In this script, you will learn how to distinguish between different types of objects in `R`, how to create objects, and how to use functions to manipulate these objects.

-First, have a look at the image below.
-It shows the interface of a typical RStudio session.
-When typing in commands in R, you will use the `Console` panel.
-The `Script` panel can contain files with pre-written lines of code (for example in an R Markdown file), which you can copy-paste into the `Console`.
-The `Environment` panel displays objects that you created during your R session.
-The `output` panel displays function outputs such as figures.
+Today, you’ll get hands-on practice using R. You’ll learn how to create and manipulate different types of objects, and how to use functions to work with them.
+It will not be possible to cover everything in one session, but you will get acquainted with some basics.
+If you have never used R before, I strongly recommend you participate in the R crash course that James organizes this afternoon.

+To work with `R`, we will use `RStudio`, a graphical user interface (GUI) that makes coding in R easier and more organized.
+The RStudio interface is typically divided into four panels:

+- The Console panel (lower-left) is where you type and run your R commands.

+- The Script panel (upper-left) is used to write and save code in files—such as .R or .qmd files—which you can run line by line in the Console.

+- The Environment panel shows the objects (like variables and datasets) you’ve created during your R session.

+- The fourth panel, a Plots/Files/Help/Viewer panel, displays additional outputs like plots, file directories, help documentation, and web previews.

 <img src="rstudio_panels.png" style="width:65.0%"
 alt="Graphical interface in RStudio" />

-R can serve many different purposes.
+`R` can serve many different purposes.
 For instance, we can use R as a calculator.
 Give it a try by typing the following commands in the `Console`.

-**NB**: in these documents, you have to type in the commands appearing in the grey blocks (the blocks are so called `code snippets`).
+**NB**: in these documents, you have to type in the commands appearing in the grey blocks (the blocks are so called `code blocks`).
 Within these code snippets, the `#` symbol is used to denote comments.
 Comments are not executed by `R`, but are there to help you understand what the code does.
 You can run the code in a line by pressing `Ctrl + Enter` or